msashawky/MovieSeeder/README.md

 ## For any questions
 Please contact me at msashawky@gmail.com for any questions it will be more than welcome.

-## Notes
-- I built another one using Docker container but accidentally have a problem with DB connections so I didn't deploy it.
 ## License

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).